The Importance of SEO

 In a keyword search, search engines in particular send out what are called web crawlers, also known as spiders, or robots (bots).
 “Web crawlers are mainly used to create a copy of all the visited pages for later processing by a search engine that will index the downloaded pages to provide fast searches.
 Crawlers can also be used for automating maintenance tasks on a Web site, such as checking links or validating HTML code.”[2]

 Companies can invest tens of thousands of dollars on a website, but if it has not been properly optimized for the search engines, then it will not be indexed or found.
 And if your website is not indexed, then most of your web development investment will be spent in vain because web crawlers will simply bypass your site in most pertinent keyword searches.
 If you are not investing in good search engine optimization for your company’s website, not only will you lose exposure via web traffic, you will also lose money.
-SEO ensures accessibility to the search engines.
+SEO ensures accessibility to search engines.

 In order to have success operating on the Web, hiring professionals to optimize the experience is vital for businesses and nonprofits alike.
 Not only will proper optimization improve your ranking on the search engines, your company will also benefit from the practically free advertising value from the extra “eyeballs” that a higher-ranking website attracts.

 You should be just as competitive when optimizing your company’s website as you are in your day-to-day business activities.
-Statistics show that internet users rarely, if at all, go beyond the third page when doing a key word search.
+Statistics show that internet users rarely, if at all, go beyond the third page when doing a keyword search.
 Your site rank is essential to directing traffic inward and making it a “sticky” experience for consumers because your competitors are literally just a click away.

 Understanding the importance of search engine optimization, Google has created a set of guidelines to consider.